Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Latent regression models for rank data

-Model (\ref{eq2}) is over-parameterized because $\bm{\mu}$ is invariant if we add a constant vector $\bm{c}$ to $\bm{\beta}$ and change $\alpha_i$ to $\alpha_i-\bm{x}_{i}'\bm{c}$.
-As a result, the parameters $\bm{\alpha}=(\alpha_1, \ldots, \alpha_n)$ and $\bm{\beta}$ are non-identifiable.
-However, the structure between $\bm{\mu}$ and $(\bm{\alpha},\bm{\beta})$ help us construct some informative priors on $\bm{\mu}$, incorporating the covariate information.
+Model \eqref{eq:BARC} is over-parameterized because $\bm{\mu}$ is invariant if we add a constant vector $\bm{c}$ to $\bm{\beta}$ and change $\alpha_i$ to $\alpha_i-\bm{x}_{i}^\top \bm{c}$.
+However, the structure between $\bm{\mu}$ and $(\bm{\alpha},\bm{\beta})$ can help us construct some informative priors on $\bm{\mu}$, incorporating the covariate information.
 Intuitively, entities with similar $\bm{x}_{i}$'s should be close in the underlying $\mu_i$'s.
-Such intuition is conformed by Model (\ref{eq2}) with suitable priors on $(\bm{\alpha},\bm{\beta})$, because similar entities will have higher correlation among their $\mu_i$'s \textit{a priori}.
-Model (\ref{eq2}) can be helpful when the ranking information is weak and incomplete, and the covariate information is strongly related to the ranking mechanism.
+Such intuition is conformed by model \eqref{eq:BARC} with suitable priors on $(\bm{\alpha},\bm{\beta})$, because similar entities will have higher correlation among their $\mu_i$'s \textit{a priori}.
+Model \eqref{eq:BARC} can be helpful when the ranking information is weak and incomplete, and the covariate information is strongly related to the ranking mechanism.
+More generally, some covariates of the rankers may also be available, and they can be similarly incorporated into the $\mu_i$'s in \eqref{eq:BARC}.
+For example, with covariates $\bm{v}_j$ for each ranker $j$, we can model the evaluation score of ranker $j$ for entity $i$ as $Z_{ij} = \alpha_i + \bm{x}_i^\top \bm{\beta} + \bm{v}_j^\top \bm{\delta}_i+\varepsilon_{ij}$, similar to \citet{yu2000bayesian} and \citet{murphy2010}.
+In this paper, we focus only on the covariates of the ranked entities mainly due to our applications.

-We further illustrate Model (\ref{eq2}) using the quarterback data in Example \ref{ex2}.
+We further illustrate model \eqref{eq:BARC} using the quarterback data in Example \ref{eg:nfl}.
 The unobserved variable $Z_{ij}$ represents ranker $j$'s evaluation for the performance of quarterback $i$.
-The expression $\alpha_{i}+\bm{x}_{i}'\bm{\beta}$ quantifies a hypothetically universal underlying "quality" of the quarterback, and each ranker evaluates it with a personal variation modeled by $\epsilon_{ij}$.
-The linear term $\bm{x}_{i}'\bm{\beta}$ can explain the part of their performance, but there are many aspects in a football game that cannot be reflected through a linear combination of these summary statistics.
-The term $\alpha_i$ can capture the remaining ``random effect".
-Without $\alpha_i$, Model (\ref{eq2}) reduces to a rank regression model in \citet{johnson2013bayesian}, which can be too restrictive in some applications.
+The expression $\alpha_{i}+\bm{x}_{i}^\top \bm{\beta}$ quantifies a hypothetically universal underlying ``score'' of the quarterback, and each ranker evaluates it with a personal variation modeled by $\varepsilon_{ij}$.
+The linear term $\bm{x}_{i}^\top \bm{\beta}$ can explain part of their performance, but there are many aspects in a football game that cannot be reflected through a linear combination of these summary statistics.
+The term $\alpha_i$ can capture the remaining ``random effect''.
+Without $\alpha_i$, model \eqref{eq:BARC} reduces to a rank regression model in \citet{johnson2013bayesian}, which can be too restrictive in some applications.